Climate change and indigenous peoples: Climate action of indigenous peoples

 Indigenous communities are also working to combat the impacts of climate change on their communities through community initiatives.
 For example, Canadian Inuit community members of Rigolet, Nunatsiavut in Labrador are working to combat feelings of cultural disconnect through organizing the teaching of traditional skills in community classes, allowing people to feel more connected with their culture and each other.
 Additionally, Rigolet community members worked with researchers from the University of Guelph, to develop an app that allows community members to share their findings regarding the safety of local sea ice, as a way to reduce the anxiety surrounding the uncertainty of environmental conditions.
 Community members have identified these resources as valuable tools in coping with the ecological grief they feel as a result of climate change.

 Additionally, indigenous communities and groups are working with governmental programs to adapt to the impacts climate change is having on their communities.
 An example of such a governmental program is the Climate Change and Health Adaptation Program (CCHAP) within the First Nations and Inuit Health Branch of Indigenous Services Canada.
 The Selkirk First Nation in Yukon worked with the CCHAP to undertake a project that focused on the relationship between the land, water and the people who rely on the fish camps for food security and to continue cultural practices that support the mental, physical, emotional and spiritual well-being of their people.
 The Confederacy of Mainland Miꞌkmaq's Mi'kmaw Conservation Group in Nova Scotia also worked with the CCHAP on a project involving conducting climate-related research, engaging community members, developing needs assessments and reporting on the state of climate change-related emergency plans.
 The Indigenous Climate Action (ICA) is also an organization that is the only indigenous climate justice organization in Canada.
-They implement "tools, education, and capacity needed to ensure Indigenous knowledge is a driving force in climate solutions."
-Specifically, they held many demonstrations helping Teck withdraw from the Frontier tar sands project.
+They implement "tools, education, and capacity needed to ensure indigenous knowledge is a driving force in climate solutions."
+Specifically, they held many demonstrations helping Teck withdraw from the Frontier Tar Sands Project.

 Benefits of indigenous peoples' participation in climate change research and governance

 Historically, indigenous persons have not been included in conversations about climate change and frameworks for them to participate in research have not existed.
 For example, indigenous people in the Ecuadorian rainforest who had suffered a sharp decrease in biodiversity and an increase of greenhouse gas emissions due to the deforestation of the Amazon were not included in the 2005 Reducing emissions from deforestation and forest degradation (REDD+) project.
-This is especially difficult for indigenous people because many can perceive changes in their local climate, but struggle with giving reasons for their observed change.
+This is especially difficult for Indigenous people because many can perceive changes in their local climate, but struggle with giving reasons for their observed change.
+Their inclusion in conversations about climate change and sustainability can offer useful solutions to this problem.